Post-Traumatic Stress Disorder

 Post-Traumatic Stress Disorder (PTSD) is a trauma and stress-related disorder that may develop after exposure to an event or ordeal in which death or severe physical harm occurred or was threatened.
 People who suffer from the disorder include military troops, rescue workers, and survivors of shootings, bombings, violence, and rape.
 Family members of victims can develop the disorder as well through vicarious trauma.

-PTSD affects about 8 million American adults, and can occur at any age, including childhood.
+About 6.8 percent of American adults develops PTSD in their lifetime, according to the National Institute of Mental Health.
+PTSD can occur at any age, including childhood.
 Women are more likely to develop the disorder than men, and there is some evidence that it may run in families.
 PTSD is frequently accompanied by depression, substance use disorder, and anxiety disorders.
 When other conditions are appropriately diagnosed and treated, the likelihood of successful treatment increases.

 When symptoms develop immediately after exposure and persist for up to a month, the condition may be called acute stress disorder.
 PTSD is diagnosed when the stress symptoms following exposure have persisted for over a month.
 Delayed expression of PTSD can occur if symptoms arise six months or more following the onset of trauma.